- March 29, 2022

 Once you have that ideal client profile nailed down, you can find people, candidates, or firms to match your description.
 It’s a lot easier hunting when you know what to look for.
 Think about this like a benchmark poll to determine which voter groups like your candidate based on their background, beliefs, or accomplishments.

-Here’s an example: My first business was helping Iowa candidates that couldn’t afford or didn’t need a full-time finance director to raise money.
+Here’s an example: My first business was helping Iowa candidates that couldn’t afford.
 My ideal clients were viable Republican candidates for Congress and governor in Iowa.
 Primarily, there were Republican legislative leaders with the potential to build a donor base beyond their district, and willing to use our process.

 Having an ideal client profile helps you do more than just make a list.
 It helps you avoid clients that are outside of your scope, for whom your company is simply not the best choice.
 For instance, in the example above, you’ll see that we didn’t work for candidates in other states or candidates running for county office.
 This will help you avoid the time and distraction of serving the wrong client, where you’ll likely come up short anyway.

 Remember, you should do more than just download a list of candidates.
 Capture information about every person with whom you come in contact.
 Someone who isn’t an ideal client today may become one in the next election cycle.
 Vendors who provide complementary (non-competitive) products make an ideal referral network.